apache/servicemix3/samples/bridge/README.txt

   bin/servicemix
 in the root dir of this ditribution.

-To start this sample, run:
+To compile this sample, run:
-  mvn install jbi:projectDeploy -Dmaven.test.skip=true
+  mvn install

+It provides the Bridge Service Assembly: bridge-sa/target/bridge-sa-*.zip

+To install and start this sample simply copy the bridge-sa/target/bridge-sa-*.zip into ServiceMix hotdeploy folder.

 You can then launch the client.html in your favorite browser and send an HTTP request which will be transformed in a JMS message.

+To stop and uninstall this sample, remove the bridge-sa-*.zip from the ServiceMix hotdeploy folder.

 For more information on running this example please see: http://servicemix.apache.org/bridge.html